I:01:01 Policy Review Process

 It is the responsibility of the Provost or appropriate Vice President to make certain that the proposed new policy or changes in existing policies are in compliance with Tennessee Board of Regents policies and guidelines, existing MTSU policies and any applicable statutes.
 All proposals for new policies or changes to existing policies should be submitted by the Provost or appropriate Vice President to the Office of the University Counsel for initial review and proposed revision.

 The draft of the proposed new policy or changes to existing policy will then be provided to the Provost and Vice Presidents who may share the draft with other appropriate staff for review and comments.
-As deemed appropriate, the Provost will solicit input from faculty on policies related to academic affairs by providing copies to the Faculty Senate or appropriate university committees for review.
+The Provost will solicit input from faculty on policies related to academic affairs by providing copies to the Faculty Senate or appropriate university committees for review.
 As deemed appropriate, the Vice President for Student Affairs will solicit input from the Student Government Association on policies related to student affairs.
 These comments will be considered in drafting the policy or in making changes to existing policies.

 IV.
 STANDARD FORMAT